cwgoes/pluranimity.org/_posts/2019-06-01-comparative-advantages-distributed-ledgers.md

   At present, distributed ledger governance mechanisms are probably far more captured, in the sense of being controlled by a small number of entities, than even the most corrupt democratic institutions today.
   However, the value of capturing such a system and thus the amount of extractable rent is far lower.
 Unlike countries, which maintain a monopoly over the use of force, distributed ledgers have control over no such fundamentally scarce physical resource, not even data.
-The potency of the postive or negative levers available to a ledger depends directly on public perception of that ledger's value - constraining the behaviour of rational stakeholders - and should the stakeholders take action to which the users are opposed, the ledger can be forked.
+The potency of the positive or negative levers available to a ledger depends directly on public perception of that ledger's value - constraining the behaviour of rational stakeholders - and should the stakeholders take action to which the users are opposed, the ledger can be forked.

 Why might this approach not be feasible?